French DJ duo Daft Punk, teenage Lorde take top Grammys

 "I hope this is inspiration to all the rappers out there and hip hop artists out there that they can continue to tackle any subjects you want," Queen Latifah, said backstage, before her power to marry in California expires at midnight.

-The 56th Grammy Awards, the music industry's top honours handed out by the Recording Academy across 82 categories, also rewarded a crop of newcomers in several genres.
+The 56th Grammy Awards, the music industry's top honors handed out by the Recording Academy across 82 categories, also rewarded a crop of newcomers in several genres.

 Kacey Musgraves, 25, won best country album with "Same Trailer Different Park," while alt-rockers Imagine Dragons won best rock performance for "Radioactive."